ikramagix/ikramagix/README.md

 <br>

-|| I live across the Mediterranean, in the heart of Europe. 🌊
-|| South of France : my native land, the island of Cyprus : my new homeland, Morocco : my cradle.  ִ ࣪𖤐
-|| Between three of the five continents.  🌍
-|| I speak French, English, Spanish, and two Moroccan dialects. 🗣
-|| I prefer odd numbers. ♾️
+|| I live across the Mediterranean, in the heart of Europe. 🌊 South of France : my native land, the island of Cyprus : my new homeland, Morocco : my cradle.  ִ ࣪𖤐 Between 3 of the 5 continents. 🌍 I speak French, English, Spanish, and two Moroccan dialects. 🗣 Preference for odd numbers. ♾️

 <br>